-Fig. 13.
-Shop-selection resulting from the submitted bids.
+Figure 13: Shop-selection resulting from the submitted bids.
 Plotted is the proportion of properly selected n suppliers (Section 3.6) for the 200 sequential consumers for three banners and n=1, n=2 and n=3.
 Regularly one out of three matching shops is "ousted", but given the low payoff for third place in our experiments (third consumer-valuation or dotted line in fig. 12), the third-highest bid is easily exceeded by even minimal explorations by other shops.

-trally processing all product ontologies and information about consumers and shops.
+combinatorial complexity as compared to centrally processing all product ontologies and information about consumers and shops.
 Furthermore, shops have substantial autonomy and can thus incorporate local domain knowledge and momentary business considerations in their bidding strategies and thus in the ultimate matching process.
 Especially, they do not have to reveal sensitive business information to a third party, and can take more sales aspects into account: not only product pricing, but also service level, quality, product diversity, or customization of products.
 The system also enables them to quickly adapt to market dynamics or their own internal situation (out-of-stock, discount periods, promotion).
 Note that the relevance of the shop for the consumer is still expressed via the monetary bidding procedure.
-The mechanism is also a form of dynamic pricing of attention space.
+Finally, the mechanism also is a form of dynamic pricing of attention space.